darius-khll/golang-developer-roadmap/ReadMe.md

 > Roadmap to becoming a [Go](https://golang.org/) developer in 2019:

-Below you can find a chart demonstrating the paths that you can take and the libraries that you would want to learn to become a GoLang developer.
-I made this chart as a tip for everyone who asks me, "What should I learn next a GoLang developer?"
+Below you can find a chart demonstrating the paths that you can take and the libraries that you would want to learn to become a Go developer.
+I made this chart as a tip for everyone who asks me, "What should I learn next a Go developer?"

 ## Disclaimer